 -c, --check Enable check-only mode.
 The existing sudoers file (and any other files it includes) will be checked for syntax errors.
-If the -f option has not been specified, visudo will also check the sudoers file owner and mode.
+If the path to the sudoers file was not specified, visudo will also check the file owner and mode.
 A message will be printed to the standard output describing the status of sudoers unless the -q option was specified.
 If the check completes successfully, visudo will exit with a value of 0.
-If an error is encountered, visudo will exit with a value of 1. -f sudoers, --file=sudoers Specify an alternate sudoers file location.
-With this option, visudo will edit (or check) the sudoers file of your choice, instead of the default, /etc/sudoers.
-The lock file used is the specified sudoers file with ".tmp" appended to it.
-In check-only mode only, the argument to -f may be '-', indicating that sudoers will be read from the standard input.
-Because the policy is evaluated in its entirety, it is not sufficient to check an individual sudoers include file for syntax errors. - -h, --help Display a short help message to the standard output and exit. - -q, --quiet Enable quiet mode.
+If an error is encountered, visudo will exit with a value of 1. -f sudoers, --file=sudoers Specify an alternate sudoers file location, see below.
+As of version 1.8.27, the sudoers path can be specified without using the -f option. - -h, --help Display a short help message to the standard output and exit. - -q, --quiet Enable quiet mode.
 In this mode details about syntax errors are not printed.
 This option is only useful when combined with the -c option. - -s, --strict Enable strict checking of the sudoers file.
 If an alias is referenced but not actually defined or if there is a cycle in an alias, visudo will consider this a parse error.
 Note that it is not possible to differentiate between an alias and a host name or user name that consists solely of uppercase letters, digits, and the underscore ('') character. -V, --version Print the visudo and sudoers grammar versions and exit.
+A sudoers file may be specified instead of the default, /etc/sudoers.
+The temporary file used is the specified sudoers file with ".tmp" appended to it.
+In check-only mode only, '-' may be used to indicate that sudoers will be read from the standard input.
+Because the policy is evaluated in its entirety, it is not sufficient to check an individual sudoers include file for syntax errors.
 Debugging and sudoers plugin arguments visudo versions 1.8.4 and higher support a flexible debugging framework that is configured via Debug lines in the sudo.conf(5) file.
 Starting with sudo 1.8.12, visudo will also parse the arguments to the sudoers plugin to override the default sudoers path name, UID, GID and file mode.
 These arguments, if present, should be listed after the path to the plugin (i.e., after sudoers.so).
 Multiple arguments may be specified, separated by white space.
+For example:

-For example: Plugin sudoers policy sudoers.so sudoers mode=0400 The following arguments are supported:
+Plugin sudoers policy sudoers.so sudoers mode=0400 The following arguments are supported:

-sudoers_file=pathname

-The sudoers_file argument can be used to override the default path to the sudoers file.

-sudoers uid=uid

-The sudoers_uid argument can be used to override the default owner of the sudoers file.
-It should be specified as a numeric user ID.

-sudoers_gid=gid

-The sudoers_gid argument can be used to override the default group of the sudoers file.
-It must be specified as a numeric group ID (not a group name).
+sudoers_file=pathname The sudoers_file argument can be used to override the default path to the sudoers file. sudoers_uid=uid The sudoers_uid argument can be used to override the default owner of the sudoers file.
+It should be specified as a numeric user ID. sudoers_gid=gid The sudoers_gid argument can be used to override the default group of the sudoers file.
+It must be specified as a numeric group ID (not a group name). sudoers_mode=mode The sudoers_mode argument can be used to override the default file mode for the sudoers file.

-sudoers_mode=mode

-The sudoers_mode argument can be used to override the default file mode for the sudoers file.
 It should be specified as an octal value.
 For more information on configuring sudo.conf(5), please refer to its manual.

-ENVIRONMENT

-The following environment variables may be consulted depending on the value of the editor and env_editor sudoers settings:

-SUDO_EDITOR Invoked by visudo as the editor to use

-VISUAL Used by visudo if SUDO_EDITOR is not set

-EDITOR Used by visudo if neither SUDO_EDITOR nor VISUAL is set
+ENVIRONMENT The following environment variables may be consulted depending on the value of the editor and env_editor sudoers settings: SUDO_EDITOR Invoked by visudo as the editor to use VISUAL Used by visudo if SUDO_EDITOR is not set EDITOR Used by visudo if neither SUDO_EDITOR nor VISUAL is set FILES /etc/sudo.conf Sudo front end configuration /etc/sudoers List of who can run what /etc/sudoers.tmp Default temporary file used by visudo DIAGNOSTICS In addition to reporting sudoers parse errors, visudo may produce the following messages: sudoers file busy, try again later.

-FILES

-/etc/sudo.conf Sudo front end configuration

-/etc/sudoers List of who can run what

-/etc/sudoers.tmp Lock file for visudo

-DIAGNOSTICS

-In addition to reporting sudoers parse errors, visudo may produce the following messages:

-sudoers file busy, try again later.